-With incredible dive safaris gaining in popularity, more and more trips are becoming available and there's a dream itinerary for every guest.
-Liveaboards might seem like the realm of pro divers, but with so many choices, you’re guaranteed to find something that suits your budget and personal travel style.
+With incredible dive safaris gaining in popularity, more and more trips are becoming available.
+And, while liveaboards might seem like the high-octane pastime of pro divers, there is in fact an ideal itinerary for every guest - whatever your budget and personal travel style.

 You'll also need to choose a destination and itinerary that are suitable for learning.
 Calm, clear waters are best for beginners, and if it's your first time at sea, you should select a quick trip of just three or four days - enough time to complete your course.